vplauzon/funk/documentation/design/ruleExpension.md

 # Rule expension

-An expression can be a function evocation.
-For instance:
+An expression goes through different rules to transform itself.

+For instance, the following expression:

 ```
 2+3
 ```

-The previous expression is understood as the following function evocation:
+This is [understood](operatorsAsRules.md) as the following function evocation:

 ```
 add(2,3)